peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 sudo make install
 ```

 With that installed I first need to enable perf support.
-This is detailed in https://docs.python.org/3.12/howto/perf_profiling.html and there are two options: 1) an environment variable, 2) an -X option or 3) dynamically using `sys`.
+This is detailed in https://docs.python.org/3.12/howto/perf_profiling.html and there are three options: 1) an environment variable, 2) an -X option or 3) dynamically using `sys`.
 I'll go for the environment variable approach:

 ```sh
 export PYTHONPERFSUPPORT=1